bigBagBoogy/5-t-swap-audit/audit-data/findings.md

 ### [H-1] `TSwapPool::getInputAmountBasedOnOutput` Calulation for fees is incorrect.
 Fees end up waaay too high.

+### [H-5] `TSwapPool::swap` the extra tokens given to users after every `swapCount` breaks the protocol invariant of `x * y = k`

+**Description:** The protocol follows a strict invariant of x \* y = k.
+Where:

+- `x`: The balace of the pool token
+- `y`: The balance of the Weth token
+- `k`: The constant product of the two balances

+This means, that whenever the balances change in the protocol, the ratio between the two amounts should remain constant, hence the k.
+However, this is broken due to the extra incentive in the \_swap function.
+Meaning that over time the protocol funds will be drained.

 ## MEDIUM

 ### [M-1] `TSwapPool::deposit` is missing deadline check causing transactions to complete even after deadline.